-Southeast Arizona Birding Tour 2021- 1 SPOT LEFT
+Southeast Arizona Birding Tour 2021- FULL

 Indiana Audubon is proud to present an out of state birding tour for members to experience the incredible avian diversity and specialty Mexican species that can be found in southern Arizona during August 2021.
 Late summer in Arizona is often called the “second spring” and can bring monsoon type rains that green the desert.
 August is also a great time as fall migrants, including western warblers that are migrating through, as well as Mexican specialty hummingbirds wandering north in search of food.
 The trip would be led by IAS Executive Director, Brad Bumgardner, and long-time IAS member and guide Roger Hedge.
 A maximum of 10 participants would be allowed to register.
 The specific trip dates are August 21-29, 2021.